AGPT CASPer

 AGPT tutoring with Dan

-Dan works with AGPT applicants through 1:1 tutoring and group CASPer classes.
-The aim is not to teach a fake persona.
+Dan works with AGPT applicants through 1:1 tutoring, group CASPer classes and signed-in timed practice.
+The aim is not to teach a scripted persona.
 It is to help you show the maturity you already have in a format that rewards explicit reflection.

 That usually means reviewing your exact words, finding where the answer became too clinical, and rebuilding it into something more human, balanced and clear.